CodeSet1/FEDD-Net/README.md

-# FEDD-Net: A frequency-enhanced dual-branch diffusion network for low-light image enhancement
+# FEDD-Net: a frequency-enhanced dual-branch diffusion network for low-light image enhancement
 ### [Paper]() | [Code](https://github.com/CodeSet1/GDRD-Net)

 This code is provided solely for academic research purposes and is exclusively restricted from any commercial use.